This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-If your dog has dew claws (most dogs do), then you’ll want to pay extra attention to the dewclaws — especially during the puppy’s first 6 months of life, because you need to make sure that they’re growing properly and not getting in the way during your dog’s regular activities.
+If your dog has dew claws (most dogs do), then you’ll want to pay extra attention to the dewclaws — especially during the puppy’s first 6 months of life because you need to make sure that they’re growing properly and not getting in the way during your dog’s regular activities.

 Some dogs also have dew claws on their back paws.
 (Ours does.)

-Our Great Pyrenees/Black Lab mix has dew claws on both, his front and back paws, though he doesn’t have the “double dew claws” (two claws stemming from one single area) on his hind paws as is typically standard for the breed.
+Our Great Pyrenees/Black Lab mix has dew claws on both his front and back paws — though he doesn’t have the “double dew claws” (2 claws stemming from one single area) on his hind paws as is typically standard for the Pyrenees breed.

 Why Dew Claws Might Need To Be Removed

-Rest assured that most dogs with dewclaws do just fine without having to remove the dewclaws.
+Rest assured that most dogs with dew claws do just fine without having to remove the dewclaws.

 But sometimes the dew claws are not “properly attached”.
 They may also “dangle” or “hang”, or just get in the way during the normal course of playing and walking.

-If the dew claws on your dog’s front or rear paws seem to easily get caught on things, then they could easily rip off — which would be very painful for the dog.
+If the dew claws on your dog’s front or rear paws seem to easily get caught on things, then they could easily rip off — which would be very painful for your dog.
 In this case, you should talk with your vet about whether or not to have the dewclaw(s) removed.

 How & When To Remove Dew Claws

-Most dog owners who opt to have their dog’s dewclaws removed have it done at the same time as the dog’s spay or neuter surgery.
-That way, there is only one time going under the anesthesia, only one period of time for recovery, only one visit to the vet (and only one office charge).
+Most dog owners who opt to have their dog’s dew claws removed have it done at the same time as the dog’s spay or neuter surgery.
+That way, there is only one time going under the anesthesia, only one period of time for recovery, only one visit to the vet, and only one office charge.

-When done at the same time as the spay/neuter, some dog owners have indicated that the recuperation period for the dewclaw removal seems to take longer and be more stressful for the dog than the spay/neuter surgery part of the surgery.
+When done at the same time as the spay/neuter, some dog owners have indicated that the recuperation period for the dew claw removal seems to take longer and be more stressful for the dog than the spay/neuter surgery part of the surgery.
 For the most part, dogs seem oblivious to the stitches that result from the spay/neuter, but they can’t seem to stop licking at the bandages which must remain on their paws for weeks from the dew claw removal.

-Our Decision Regarding Tenor’s Rear Dew Claws
+Our Decision Regarding Our Dog’s Rear Dew Claws

-The vet said that each of Tenor’s dewclaws is basically formed as an “extra toe”, and it would be fairly major surgery to remove the entire toe.
+The vet said that each of Tenor’s dew claws is basically formed as an “extra toe” — and it would be fairly major surgery to remove the entire toe.
 (Think of it as amputating a thumb.)

 One thing to note…